Bilgee/directory-structure/README.md

 # directory-structure
-Single Page (Client side) Application which displays the folder structure which is dropped on the folder icon.
+Single Page Application(Supported only Google Chrome) which displays the folder structure which is dropped on the folder icon.
 Icon images by https://icomoon.io/

 Demo page URL: http://bilgee.com/dropfolder/